Saxeten: Geography

 Of the built up area, housing and buildings made up 0.5% and transportation infrastructure made up 0.8%.
 Out of the forested land, 24.6% of the total land area is heavily forested and 4.0% is covered with orchards or small clusters of trees.
 Of the agricultural land, 4.4% is pastures and 36.2% is used for alpine pastures.
 All the water in the municipality is flowing water.
 Of the unproductive areas, 9.2% is unproductive vegetation and 15.6% is too rocky for vegetation.

-It is located near the center of the Bödeli watershed.

-The Saxetenbach flows through Saxeten, before it joins the Lütschine in Wilderswil.

-On 31 December 2009 Amtsbezirk Interlaken, the municipality's former district, was dissolved.
-On the following day, 1 January 2010, it joined the newly created Verwaltungskreis Interlaken-Oberhasli.